jfq3/RDP---Tutorials/add_xander_hmms.md

 - Select Protein download and click the Download button.
 Save the file.
 - Select Nucleotide Download and click the Download button.
 Save the tile.
 - If you had more than 10,000 sequences or 5 pages to download, return to your last page by selecting the appropriate page/tab in your browser.
 Click on Deselect All Sequences, click on the next page number, select all sequences, etc. and download the rest of the unalighned protein and nucleotide sequences.
-- Put all of the files you downloaded in the original data file for your new gene.
+- Put all of the files you downloaded in the originaldata directory for your new gene.

 ### Dereplicate and Filter Sequences

 Some further filtering of the downloaded sequences is required.
 FunGene collects duplicate sequences which should be removed by dereplication.
 Despite selecting isolates only, sometimes sequences for uncultured microorganisms are still present in the downloaded sequences and should be removed.
 Also, it is desirable to remove sequences with less than 50% identitiy to the closest seed sequence.
 The following code performs the necessary filtering after first catenating your downloaded files together if necessary.
-The python scripts are at * in the folder *.
+The python scripts are at https://github.com/jfq3/Auxillary-Xander-scripts.
 Edit the path to the python scripts and RDPTools as necessary.

 ```
 #!/bin/bash